gogata05/Oracle-SQL/README.md

 ### 🎓 Course Link - [Here](https://www.youtube.com/watch?v=lzzAXsySxx4&list=PLZDOU071E4v6bO3cXRZ8WYXIWHN2JsrnU&index=1)

 Welcome to the Oracle-SQL course!
 This course will equip participants with the knowledge and skills required to work with Oracle Database.
-Throughout this course, you will delve into various aspects of creating,Viewing,editing and getting data from the database.
+Throughout this course, you will delve into various aspects of creating,viewing,editing and getting data from the database.

 #### Skills You Will Gain